Fire and rescue services

 More information:

-Measles cases can routinely occur in Poland, which is currently experiencing increased measles activity.
+Measles cases can routinely occur, which is currently experiencing increased measles activity.
 Make sure your vaccinations are up-to-date before you travel.

 More information: